MohishKhadse55/Foord_Order_Application_React/Notes.md

 ## image.png

+---

+---

+### <h1 align="center"> Look behind the scene </h1>

+## How does React really work
+- Rerendering the ract component does not meant re rendering the real dom
+- changes to the real dom is only made for differences between evaluations
+- `virtual dom diffingl`
+  - react verify the difference between the previous evaluation result and current revaluation result and on that basis update the virtual dom
+- when parent component re evaluated its child component too are re evaluated this might caue the performance issue so to avoid that we
+- This extra re- evaluation can be avoided by the appling the method `React.memo(component)`
+  - This will tell react to compare the value of the current passed props to the previous props and if those are changed then re-evaluate the component
+  - But this thing come at the cost  cause react has to store the previous props values and compare the props values
+- `useCallback` hook is used to store the function across the component execution
+  - due to this one and the same object is stored in a one and th same place in the memory
+  - ```jsxconst toogleParagraphHandler = useCallback(()=>{
+    if (allowToogle){
+        setShowParagraph((prevSAHowpragraph)=>!prevShowParagraph)}}.[])
+    ```
+  - There are some cases where we actuly want to recreate a function because values in that function are coming from outside of that functino but as we store the
+  that function so that value is also get stored due to `closures` so we need to specify which variable which is going to be change
+  - here that variable is allowToogle  **so we sotre it as a dependencies to `useCallback`**

 # IMP

 -   Custom components cannot be use as a wrapper to the other type of contenet but it work for the build in html components